DragosP14/DragosP14/README.md

 - 👋 Hi, I’m @DragosP14

-- 👀 About me: Experienced data analyst & reporting specialist with expertise in analysis, visualisation, reporting and stakeholder management.
-Passionate about translating complex data into actionable insights, I specialise in using tools such as Tableau, graphs and presentations to facilitate informed decision-making.
-I am looking to use my expertise to improve business processes and drive innovation within a dynamic organisation (public or private) using modern data analysis and reporting technologies.
+- 👀 About me: Dedicated professional with a strong background in compliance, reporting, risk management, and stakeholder engagement, seeking to transition into a Data Analyst role.
+Proficient in data analysis tools such as Excel, IBM Cognos Analytics, SQL, and Python (Pandas, NumPy, Beautiful Soup, Matplotlib).
+Passionate about interpreting and turning raw data into actionable business insights.
+Eager to leverage my analytical skills to support data-driven decision making and business process improvement in a dynamic environment.

 - 🌱 I’m currently learning Python for Data Analysis.

-- 📫 How to reach me: https://www.linkedin.com/in/dragospavel/
+- 📫 How to reach me: https://www.linkedin.com/in/dragospavel

 <!---